 The Actually Very Good One

-There’s a bunch of Farrell movies that can fall under this category, but Tigerland is a much-see.
+There’s a bunch of Farrell movies that can fall under this category, but Tigerland is a must-see.
 Directed by Joel Schumacher, this is Farrell’s star-making turn, setting him on his Hollywood path in his explosive, sensitive, phenomenal (and any other positive adjective you can add) portrayal of an army recruit’s training before being shipped off to the Vietnam War in 1971.

 Okay, Now You’re Into It